Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Flameskull.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/tiny
 - monster/type/undead
-statblock: inline
+aliases: ["Flameskull"]
 ---
 # Flameskull
 *Source: Monster Manual p.
-134, Curse of Strahd, Lost Mine of Phandelver, Princes of the Apocalypse, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, The Lost Dungeon of Rickedness: Big Rick Energy, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen*
+134, Curse of Strahd.
+Available in the Basic Rules.*

 Blazing green flames and mad, echoing laughter follow a disembodied skull as it patrols its demesne.
 When the undead flameskull discovers trespassers, it blasts the intruders with fiery rays from its eyes and dreadful spells called up from the dark recesses of its memory.